AivarasKalnaitis/PostIt/README.md

 The application includes Swagger UI for easy API exploration and testing.
 After running the application, navigate to https://localhost:<port>/swagger in your browser to access the Swagger UI

+First replace "klientai.json" file in "PostIt\PostIt.Data\Resources" or use the development one already existing in that directory

-First run command "update-database" to add migrations with EF ORM
+Then run command "update-database" to add migrations with EF ORM

 To get the DB script run "dotnet ef migrations script" --output <output-file.sql>

 ### Prerequisites

 - [.NET 8.0 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)
-- A valid API key for the Postit API.
+- A valid API key for the Postit API

 ### Configuration